elastxy/beautiful-jekyll/tutorials.md

 `mvn archetype:generate -DarchetypeGroupId=org.elastxy -DarchetypeArtifactId=elastxy-app-archetype -DarchetypeVersion=0.1.0-SNAPSHOT`

-When prompted, insert "com.acme" as groupId and "ElastXYApp" as artifactId, leaving default package and version.
+When prompted, insert "com.acme" as groupId and "MathXY" as artifactId, leaving default package and version (by always hitting Enter).

 Now you should see a simple Maven project structure, bundling an initial example `Application`.